 - Do not over-mix.
 It can cause a rapid decrease in temperature, which may result in a coarse texture.
 Gentle stirring is all it takes to reduce the fat to tiny droplets suspended within the water phase, helping the mixture come together and form a smooth emulsion.
 Too much agitation can introduce air bubbles and break the emulsion, leaving you with an oil film on the surface once it cools and hardens.

-Chocolate truffles are essentially balls of ganache, which is as smooth mixture of just chocolate and cream with optional flavourings.
+Chocolate truffles are essentially balls of ganache, which is as smooth mixture of just chocolate and cream with optional flavorings.

 Chocolate truffles have a very smooth melting texture and taste like pure chocolate indulgence.
-They can be flavoured with extracts, spices or alcohol, but the base is usually the same.
+They can be flavored with extracts, spices or alcohol, but the base is usually the same.

 Chocolate truffles are a confection made from chocolate and cream.
 They can be coated in cocoa powder or nuts or sprinkles, or dipped in chocolate like a bon bon with a hard shell.
 Regular truffles are a tuber that grows wild underground in parts of Italy and France.
 They are very expensive and used in fine dining, commonly shaved over pasta and risotto.